4 Tips to Save Time on Your Wedding Day

 2) Limit the number of Wedding Day Locations

-By limiting the number of venues used in your wedding day, the less time we spend traveling.
+By limiting the number of locations used on your wedding day, the less time will be spent in travel & re-establishing gear again.

 3) Group reception activities together